Pierre-Gilles/lagom/_posts/2020-09-17-living-in-barcelona-as-a-digital-nomad.md

 A few prices:

 - Pinxtos are small snacks you can eat in bars.
 It's a piece of bread with cheese/vegetables/ham on top, spiked with a toothpick.
 You usually pay for the number of toothpick you have in your plate at the end of the meal, and it costs 1€/pintxos for the basic ones, and 1€50 for more complex pintxos.
+Best Pinxtos are in [Carrer de Blai](https://www.google.com/maps/place/Carrer+de+Blai,+08004+Barcelona), it's a street full of Pinxtos bar.

 ![Pinxtos](/assets/img/2020-barcelona/pinxtos.jpg)